 One of the most common issues we have with tempdb is disk space usage and allocation.
-If when SQL Server is installed, we accept the default database and data file values for tempdb, they will often result in too few data files on the wrong drives, resulting in poor overall peformance.
+When SQL Server is installed, if we accept the default database and data file values for tempdb, they will often result in too few data files on the wrong drives, resulting in poor overall performance.
 Fortunately, both MEDITECH and Microsoft provide guidance on optimal tempdb configuration.

 How to properly size tempdb is the main consideration.
 MEDITECH recommends allocating 25-30% of the total server dataspace to tempdb.
 For example, if our DR data files have 2TB of disk space set aside, we should allocate 500GB for tempdb.
 Further to this recommendation is that:

 - tempdb should be on its own drive

 - this space be allocated evenly across 9 files (8 data files, 1 log file)

 - size the files to their maximum capacity and disable auto-growth

 Very often Data Repository servers are not configured optimally when they are initially set up, including tempdb configuration.
 Fear not, if your tempdb data files are too few and on the wrong drive, it's easy to correct.